 Losing weight and minimizing injury to your joints on the job and at play can cut your risk.

 The warning signs of osteoarthritis include steady or intermittent pain in a joint, stiffness after getting out of bed, swelling or tenderness in one or more joints, increased pain with activity, a crunching feeling or sound of bone rubbing on bone.

 How is osteoarthritis diagnosed?

-A health care professional will probably take a clinical history, conduct a physical examination and order x-rays.
+A health care professional will probably take a clinical history, conduct a physical examination and may order X-rays.
 Be prepared to describe pain and other symptoms in detail.
 Specific descriptive terms—such as throbbing, constant, sharp, intermittent, aching, burning or stinging—are helpful.
-X-rays and other imaging techniques (such as arthroscopy) can help determine how much joint damage has been done and whether you have cartilage loss, bone damage or bone spurs.
-However, x-rays may not show early osteoarthritis damage and may not be necessary to make the diagnosis.
-Various blood tests may also be done, especially if symptoms suggest rheumatoid arthritis, lupus or other forms of inflammatory disease.
+X-rays and other imaging techniques (such as MRI or ultrasound) can help determine how much joint damage has been done and whether you have cartilage loss, bone damage or bone spurs.
+However, X-rays may not show early osteoarthritis damage and may not be necessary to make the diagnosis.
+Various blood tests may be done to make sure you do not have rheumatoid arthritis, lupus or other forms of inflammatory disease.
 Fluid may be removed from your affected joint to help with diagnosis.